Lancôme: History

 Founded in 1935 by Guillaume d'Ornano and his business partner Armand Petitjean in France, as a fragrance house.
-The name "Lancôme" was inspired by the forest of Lancosme in the region of Brenne, which lies in the Indre valley in the heart of France - the name was chosen by Guillaume's wife Elisabeth d'Ornano.
+The name "Lancôme" was inspired by the Château de Lancosme in the region of Brenne, which lies in the Indre valley in the heart of France - the name was chosen by Guillaume's wife Elisabeth d'Ornano.
 The roses in the area inspired the company's symbol of the single golden rose.

 Lancôme launched its first five fragrances in 1935 at the World's Fair in Brussels: Tendre Nuit, Bocages, Conquete, Kypre and Tropiques.
 Petitjean entered into the skincare market, launching Nutrix, his first "all-purpose repair cream" in 1936, followed by make-up, cosmetics, and skincare products.
 Lancôme was acquired by L'Oréal in 1964, and became part of its luxury products division.